paulremo/NRPMHandbook/02_NRPMHandbook/miscellaneous/handbook/reliability_prediction/data_sources_methods.md

 (misc_5_3_6)=
 ## Reliability handbooks / models

-There are no dedicated reliability handbooks really addressing exhaustively miscellaneous items.
+There are no dedicated reliability handbooks really addressing exhaustively {term}`miscellaneous items <Miscellaneous item>`.
 Therefore, it is not recommended to use such a method, unless when the available data source and the data use is justified.